On this page, I present some elementary information about eyepieces, particularly about different types of eyepieces.

 Photos: Top row (from left to right): 4 mm and 7 mm UWA, 10 mm Sky-Watcher eyepiece, 10 mm Explore Scientific eyepiece; bottom row (from left to right): 16 mm UWA, 25 mm Sky-Watcher eyepiece, 24 mm TeleVue eyepiece, 32 mm Plössl eyepiece

 The 12.5 mm crosshair Plössl eyepiece is not shown, as well as the 28 mm eyepiece for my 6" Newton tube (2").
+In the meantime, my eyepiece collection has changed a bit (see page Data of All My Telescopes and Eyepieces).

 Note: The descriptions on this page were taken from page "Eyepiece" in the English version of Wikipedia.
 The descriptions therefore differ in part considerably from those of the German version of this page, where the descriptions were taken from page "Okular" in the German version of Wikipedia.